INDICATIONS

 Established Safety Profile Without Food Restrictions

-No new safety signals observed up to 5 years of continuous treatment1
+No new safety signals observed up to 5 years of continuous treatment5

-No liver monitoring, and no known drug interactions or dietary restrictions2,6
+No liver monitoring and no known drug interactions1,6

 Adult Remission Data